sixLUKEY/Typescript_design_patterns/src/behavioral-patterns/strategy/README.md

 ## Terminology

-Strategy Interface: An interface that all Strategy subclasses/algorithms must implement.
+- **Strategy Interface**: An interface that all Strategy subclasses/algorithms must implement.
-Concrete Strategy: The subclass that implements an alternative algorithm.
+- **Concrete Strategy**: The subclass that implements an alternative algorithm.
-Context: This is the object that receives the concrete strategy in order to execute it.
+- **Context**: This is the object that receives the concrete strategy in order to execute it.